-The WordPress Plugin „Beautiful Cookie Consent Banner“ sets the permissions of a user in one or more cookies.
-But how do you get your analytics tools to respect and react on that setting?
+The WordPress plugin “Beautiful Cookie Consent Banner” stores a user’s permission settings in one or more cookies.
+But how can you ensure that your analytics tools correctly detect and respect those consent choices?

 Prerequisites